-When it comes to job search, resume writing process becomes one of the most important things.
+When it comes to job search, the resume writing process becomes one of the most important things.
 Depending on how well you will be able to list your qualifications and experience on a single document, employers will either invite you for an interview or send your resume onto the discard pile.
 The question for job seekers is how to craft the perfect resume that will secure a number of job interviews?
 This isn't an easy question and its answer requires more than one blog post.
-But in this article we will try to provide a compressed version of what we believe the perfect resume should look like.
-This isn't about design or graphical elements but rather more about organization of the document and its content.
+But in this article, we will try to provide a compressed version of what we believe the perfect resume should look like.
+This isn't about design or graphical elements but rather more about the organization of the document and its content.

-Conclusion There much more that could be said about high quality resumes that secure interviews.
+There much more that could be said about high quality resumes that secure interviews.
 As we have already mentioned, one blog isn't enough to provide all of the details on this subject.
 But if you take time to process these 5 things and use the idea to create your resume, the chances are that employers will definitely have a closer look at your candidacy.
-Such approach to resume writing process obviously takes more time and not every job seekers has it.
+Such an approach to resume writing process obviously takes more time and not every job seekers likes it.
 If you are one of such job seekers, you can always use Prime-resume services.
 Our experienced resume writers can cope with any career challenge by delivering professionally written resumes and cover letters.